-Depending on the climate a child is used to, the reaction the child might show to the weather in this environment might be different.
-Considering the case of Arno, being used to warm and dry weather conditions could it make it quite uncomfortable when being brought outside to play under cool and wet conditions.
-Being forced to wear many layers before leaving home in the morning can cause stress and a reluctance to even go to Kindergarten or may cause unhappiness when outside play is scheduled.
-On the other hand, a child might feel overheated and therefore very uncomfortable if she is used to lower temperatures but has to wear winter gear because this is what the educators deem necessary.
+Depending on the climate a child is used to the reaction the child might show to the weather in this environment might be different.
+Considering the case of Arno, being used to warm and dry weather conditions could make it quite uncomfortable when being brought outside to play under cool and wet conditions.
+Being forced to wear many layers before leaving home in the morning can cause stress and a reluctance to even go to kindergarten or may cause unhappiness when outside play is scheduled.
+On the other hand, a child might feel overheated and therefore uncomfortable if she is used to lower temperatures but has to wear winter gear because this is what the kindergarten deems necessary.

-Another aspect is the light during day time.
+Another aspect is the light during daytime.
 Depending on where a child previously lived, autumn and winter might be confusing as many children arrive and are picked up when it is already dark outside.
-Add cloudy skies and a child might feel the effects of missing sunlight rather heavily.

-During summer, where rain is a common occurrence and not necessarily a reason to go inside immediately.
-For children not used to those short and warm summer rain showers, it can be disturbing to stay outside.
-Getting wet without the bathroom context is for some children rather difficult to endure.
+During summer, rain may be a common occurrence in some countries and not necessarily a reason to go inside immediately.
+For children not used to those short and warm summer rain showers, it can be uncomfortable to stay outside.
+Getting wet outside of bathing/showers can be difficult for some children to endure.

-Children may fight against wearing unfamiliar clothing you can help this process by:
+Children may fight against wearing unfamiliar clothing.
+Here are some ways educators can help with this process:

-· displays made by the children and/or with pictures of the children about weather and clothing in the cloakrooms
+Have displays made by the children and/or with pictures of the children about weather and clothing in the cloakrooms.

-· have all weather clothes in the dressing up area
+Provide all weather clothes in the dressing up area.

 Provide games and books that talk about weather and clothing in the book corner/area in the classroom.
 Book ideas can include following children books: “Froggy Gets Dressed (Jonathan London, 1997)” and “The Snowy Day (Ezra Jack Keats, 1996)”.